YuanL12/yuanl12.github.io/_posts/2021-08-15-How-to-run-BATS-in-Mac.md

   - C++
 ---

-Run BATS in linux is easy, but on Mac is hard.
-This blog will help you install that on Mac.
+Run BATS in Linux is easy, but on Mac is hard.
+The main problem is caused by different compliers in these two operation systems: _gcc_ for Linux and _clang_ for Mac.
+This blog will help you install and run it on Mac.

 ## C++ (BATS)
 If you use Linux OS, then simply run use the flag '-fopenmp' like